mactrem/com-tiles/README.md

-### Cloud Optimized Map Tiles (COMTiles)
+## Cloud Optimized Map Tiles (COMTiles)

 Based on the ideas of [Cloud Optimized GeoTIFF](https://www.cogeo.org/) and extended for the usage of raster and especially vector map tiles.
-The main focus of COMTiles is the kostengösntif visualization of large amount of vector tiles at global scale.
+The main focus of COMTiles is to significantly reduce coasts for the hosting of large raster and vector tilesets at global scale in the cloud.

+###Concept
 Currently most geospatial data formats (like MBTiles, Shapefiles, KML, ...) were developed only with the POSIX filesystem access in mind.

-For storing large amount of d

-What are COMTiles
-- Most geospatial data formats were developed only with the POSIX filesystem access in mind
-- In cloud native applications large datasets are often stored in object stores (AWS S3, Azure Blob Storage, ...)
-- The geo/map services run in separated environment e.g. in a docker container
-- current geospatial formats are build to be used on a classic server where the services have direct access to the files e.g. via posix calls (fopen)
-- Use an object store like Amazon S3 as a spatial database -> basically there is no backend and database server needed
-  - Using S3 as a spatial database can significantly reduce coasts compared to storing the large geospatial datasets in a dedicated database
+COMTiles in contrast is designed to be hosted only on a cloud object storage like AWS S3 or Azure Blob Storage without the need for a database or server.
+Via COMTiles an object storage can be used as a spatial database.
+The client can access the map tiles via HTTP range requests.
+A COMT archive consist of a header, index and body:
+- Header
+  Contains the metadata which describes the TileSet.
+  The metadata contains a TileMatrixSet definition which describes the extend to the TileSet.
+  The concept and structure of the TileMatrixSet is inspired by the 'OGC Two Dimensional Tile Matrix Set' OGC draft.
+- Index
+  The index references the map tiles in the data section in a compact way and consists of a collection of index entries.
+  A index entry consist of a TileOffset (default 5 bytes) and TileSize (4 bytes).
+  One important concept of COMTiles is that the index is also streamable which means that only parts of the index (fragments) can be requested via http range requests.
+  The index is structured in a way that the index entries of the index which are intersecting the current viewport of the map (and also with a additional buffer) can be requested with a minimal number of HTTP requests.
+- Body
+  Contains the actual raster or vector tiles.

+### Use Cases
+- Displaying map tile in the browser via a web mapping framework like MapLibreGL JS
+- Downloading map extracts for the offline usage in apps
-- Client holds the logic for accessing the tiles
+- Downloading map extracts for the hosting in dedicated on-premise infrastructure

 ### Repository structure
-- @comt/spec
+- @comt/spec -> COMT file format specification
-- @comt/provider
+- @comt/provider -> Utility functions for working with COMTiles
-- @comt/server
-- @comt/mbtiles-converter
-- @comt/tilelive-comtiles

-General
-- This projects evaluates a cloud native (serverless) architecture for MapServer to reduce coasts for large amount of geospatial data
-- A MapServer provides map tiles for map client

-Concept
-- Http range requests
-- Preserve locality for index and data to reduce number of range requests
-- Index
-    - 0-8 download full index
-    - 9-14 only parts of the index
-    - Index is clustered -> the cluster are ordered as a hilbert curve

-Index Design
-- Client download full index for zoom 0-8 for the planet -> which size?
-(500k)
-- Clients can query parts of the index -> center of the map can be used starting point with a specific buffer
-- Every zoom level has to be requested with a separate http range request
-  - Batch zoom levels via multipart ranges (multipart/byteranges) -> Get Range: bytes=200-400,100-300,500-600
-    -> not supported by the object store provider
-- Buffering -> 15 Tiles around the current center of the map?
-- The tile index can be  calculated because for every zoom level the number of tiles for rows and columns including the starting point are specified in the metadata so only rectangular areas are supported

-General
-- Limited to the Spherical Mercator tiling scheme?

-Use Cases
-- Browsing maps in the browser -> Also reduce number of tile request because of the space filling curve approach
-- Downloading extracts for offline usage in apps
-- Downloading extracts for hosting in dedicated on-premise infrastructure

-Problems
-- No compression in range requests?
-- How to request effectively parts of the index?
-- Performance of large file vs SQLite database with indices?

-This repo contains the following components:
-- Specification
-- Generator:
+- @comt/maplibre-provider -> COMTiles provider for MapLibre GL JS
+- @comt/server -> MapServer for serving tiles, can be hosted in a cloud native (serverless) environment
-  - Convert tiles stored in a MBTiles database to a COM Tiles archive
+- @comt/mbtiles-converter -> Converting map tiles stored in a MBTiles database to a COM Tiles archive
-  - The generated COM Tiles can be deployed to an cloud object storage like Azure Blob Storage or AWS S3
-- Server:
-  - Proxy for providing COM Tiles via the XYZ tiling scheme to (map) clients
-- Client:
-  - For accessing COM Tiles from an object storage
-  - Integration in MapLibre GL JS

-TODO:
-- Restricted to WebMercator?

-Tasks:
-- Create Website to switch between hilbert curve, z-order and row-major order and deploy to GitLab pages
-- Implement a converter for converting a MBTiles archive to a COM-Tiles archive
-- Host the COM-Tiles archive on S3 and implement a MapServer and deploy on AWS Lambda
-- Compare costs and performance
+- @comt/tilelive-comtiles -> Integration into tilelive for generating Mapbox Vector Tiles